hostbuster/mam/README.md

 - `--normalize`: normalize output peak to -1.0 dBFS.
 - `--peak-target dB`: normalize peak to a specific target (e.g., `-0.3`).
 - The exporter prints both pre-/post-peak and applied gain in dB.
 Normalization is applied prior to file write and never clips.
+ - Tip: for realtime/export parity, render offline at your device sample rate using `--sr <Hz>` and keep peaks ≤ −1 dBFS.

 #### Topology and meters